sh3rin3j3sna/sh3rin3j3sna/README.md

 - 👋 Hi, I’m @sh3rin3j3sna
-- 👀 I’m interested in ML in health science
+- 👀 I’m interested in ML in health science but not limited to
 - 🌱 I’m currently learning Github and Tensor flow
-- 💞️ I’m looking to collaborate on Machin eLearning /MLOPS projects
+- 💞️ I’m looking to collaborate on Machine Learning and MLOPS projects
 - 📫 How to reach me ...

 <!---